GalShmuel/Poker-Hand/README.md

 Welcome to the Poker Hand Game – where friends (or foes!) gather around a virtual poker table to deal cards, compete for the top spot, and have a blast doing it!
 Built with HTML, CSS, and JavaScript, this game is all about fun, strategy, and a little bit of luck.

 ---
+## Live Demo 🎉
+You can try out the Poker Hand game live here: [Poker Hand Live Demo](https://galshmuel.github.io/Poker-Hand/)

+Open the link in your browser, enter player names, and enjoy dealing cards with smooth animations and an interactive scoreboard!

 ## 🌟 Features
 🎮 Enter Player Names: Up to 4 players can join the fun.